 LinkedIn For an Organized Job Search

-With more than 50 million companies active on the platform and more than 20 million open jobs, it’s no surprise that recruiters focus on regular usage of LinkedIn.
-So, having a strong profile can get you brownie points.
+With more than 50 million companies active on the platform and more than 20 million open jobs, it’s no surprise that recruiters focus on the regular usage of LinkedIn.
+So, having a solid profile can get you brownie points.

-In addition to efficiently managing your saved jobs on LinkedIn, it also offers a plethora of ways and features that can maximize your advantage and secure you amazing jobs.
+In addition to efficiently managing your saved jobs on LinkedIn, it also offers a plethora of ways and features that can maximize your advantage and secure you excellent jobs.

 Optimize and Update your Profile regularly

 LinkedIn profiles with a professional profile picture get more traction than those that don’t.
 A list of skills and a profile with updated, relevant information about yourself can help you stay ahead of your competition.

 Also, remember not to skip past any past experiences you have had.